 - Cold Wallets: Offline storage devices, such as hardware wallets like Ledger and Trezor, offering enhanced security for long-term holdings.
 Cold wallets are less vulnerable to hacking and are recommended for storing large amounts of crypto.

-For beginners, a hot wallet is a good starting point due to its ease of use.
-However, if you plan to hold large amounts of crypto, consider investing in a cold wallet for added security.
-When setting up your wallet, be sure to:
+For first-time users, a hot wallet is an ideal starting point since it is extremely simple to use.
+However, if you plan on holding huge amounts of crypto, it would be prudent to invest in a cold wallet for added security.
+When creating your wallet, make sure that:

 - Write down your recovery phrase and store it in a safe place.
 This phrase is the only way to recover your wallet if you lose access.